zahoruiko/React-Native-Redux-Toolkit-Persist-Todo-App/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# Example of a React Native application using Redux, Redux toolkit and Redux Persist
+# An example of a React Native application using Redux, Redux toolkit and Redux Persist

 # Getting Started